chrisgroks/csharpextensions/README.md

 `genericsWhereClauses` used to define the generics where clauses inside the custom template.

 `body` body of template.
 It might be whatever C# code.
+The placeholder `${classname}` gets replaced with the file name if it's defined.

 Please note that the code defined inside the custom template should be valid C# code.
 This extension does not perform any validation on it.